easkay/ansible-minio/README.md

 # Ansible Role: minio

+## Tl;dr

+* Decide between single tenant or multi-tenant
+* Read `defaults/main.yml`, tweak as needed or override with your own variables
+* Add custom configuration in `templates/minio-defaults.j2`

 An Ansible role that installs and configures Minio on CentOS, RedHat, Ubuntu and Debian.

 Minio can be configured in a variety of different ways, including across one or more servers, one or more disks as well as both in combination.